johnnyobistro/Steinberg-Practice/README.md

-# Steinberg-
+# Hello Jacob

-# Repo for creating a beautiful website for KS
+here is a template for a really basic website, bro